-CF patients are advised to comply with the recommended vaccination schedule (diphtheria, tetanus, poliomyelitis, acellular pertussis, Haemophilus influenzae type B, Streptococcus pneumoniae, hepatitis B, measles-mumps-rubella), as well as with hepatitis A and influenza vaccination.
+CF patients are advised to comply with the recommended vaccination schedule (diphtheria, tetanus, poliomyelitis, acellular pertussis, Haemophilus influenzae type B, Streptococcus pneumoniae, hepatitis B, rotavirus, measles-mumps-rubella), as well as with hepatitis A and influenza vaccination.

 Strategies to prevent CF pathogens such as bacteria of the Burkholderia cepacia complex, Pseudomonas aeruginosa, or Mycobacterium abscessus are in progress ( Le Moigne V et al, 2016).

 As previous observational studies have suggested an adverse outcome in terms of lung function and disease progression in people with CF following infection with Influenza A virus and other viral respiratory tract infections, annual influenza vaccination is commonly recommended in people with CF.

 Antiviral agents, including the neuraminidase inhibitors zanamivir and oseltamivir, may also have a place in the prevention and treatment of influenza.